sdbip/mazikeen/README.md

 ## Nice-to-haves and other “future” changes

 The TV Maze API does not return more than a few matches from a search.
 I don't see the need for paging (or endless scrolling).
-Nor have I seen any way to add paging parameters to the search URL.
+Nor have I seen any way to add paging parameters to their search URL.

 The other nice-to-haves would be interesting add if there was more time: